 Members receive discounts on birthday parties, which are a blast for kids ages 2-8.
 They offer various party packages ranging from basic to deluxe.
 All packages include plenty of time to play at the museum, an area to eat and a party host.
 Plus, your guests receive the ultimate party favor–a free pass to come back to the museum at another time.

 On the first Saturday of each month, the Museum opens early at 9 a.m. to host families with children on the autism spectrum or children with sensory processing disorders.
 With limited admission, as well as sound and lighting adjustments, the Museum helps those guests feel more comfortable.
 Be sure to register and purchase tickets online for these events before attending.

 Schools have the option of doing guided or self-guided field trips, both of which come with curriculum tied into the museum’s current featured exhibit.
 All field trips focus on providing hands-on experiences and cross-curriculum learning opportunities focusing on math, science, social studies, language arts, geography, and arts.
 The museum even offers a special STEM field trip which includes science experiments in their Museum Learning Lab.

-Home schooling families may visit the museum on certain days and have a scholar take them through the exhibits.
-Designed for students in K through 4th grade, the program runs certain afternoons 1:00-4:00PM and incorporates concepts including math, science, language arts, and social studies.
+Homeschooling families may visit the museum on certain days and have a guide take them through the exhibits.
+Designed for students in K through grade 4, the program runs certain afternoons 1-4 p.m., and incorporates concepts including math, science, language arts and social studies.
 Parents should register ahead of time.